magnars/emacsrocks.com/README.md

 ## License

-Copyright © 2014 Magnar Sveen
+Copyright © (iterate inc 2014) Magnar Sveen

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.